 This certificate is open to all University students, except for BBA Information Systems majors, and will prepare them for technology and business-related careers.
 This certificate focuses on understanding the business process, the role of ERP, project management, analysis, and hands-on usage of ERP systems.

 The Finance and Investments Certificate will compliment all business majors (other than finance majors).
 This nine-credit certificate will be especially attractive to economics majors, information system majors, and marketing majors who would like to work with financial institutions or investment firms.
 Many businesses and nonprofits desire graduates that can connect their major of study with finance and investments.

 Financial Management Certificate | 9 credits

 The Financial Management Certificate will compliment all business majors (other than finance majors).
 This nine-credit certificate will be especially attractive to human resources management majors, management majors, and supply chain management majors who would like to work with manufacturing firms or nonprofits.
 Many businesses and nonprofits desire graduates that can connect their major of study with financial management.

 Human Resource Management Certificate | 12 credits

 Every future manager should know something about how to manage people.
-With this certificate, students can explore important areas of human resource management that can help future employers follow legal standards while maximizing their effectiveness at managing the people that make up an organization.
-This certificate is open to all students except for Human Resource Management majors.
+With this emphasis, students can explore important areas of human resource management that can help future employers follow legal standards while maximizing their effectiveness at managing the people that make up an organization.

 Information Systems Certificate | 12 credits